jambolo/advent_of_code_2023/README.md

 Easy again, though I think I could have improved performance so part 2 wouldn't take so long.
 Instead of moving the rocks 1 cell at a time, I computed the destination for each rock and then swapped it.
 I think another optimization would be to find the number of rocks in each span and then just assign them to the correct spots and clear the rest.
 The cost for each span would be 2 scans rather than 1 scan plus 1 scan per rock.

 Oddly, I added code to check for stability and it did not detect any.
 However, I let it run for only 1000000 cycles and coincidentally the result was the correct answer.
 I may have gotten close enough to stability to get lucky and get the correct result without actually reaching stability.

+### Day 15
+I don't know.
+These challenges have been very straightforward thus far (except for day 12 and day 14).
+They seem simpler than previous years.
+However, I am only halfway through...

+I spent a lot of time unsuccessfully trying to figure out how to get a working and concise equivalent of this: `let boxes: Vec<Vec<Lens>> = vec![Vec:new(); 256];`.
+I imagine someone that knows Rust well would say, "Oh, yeah.
+You can't".

+It turns out that conditional compilation is cumbersome.
+I needed it this time because parts 1 and 2 are completely different and I don't know how to manage 2 executables in the same project ("crate"?).